QubitPi/hashistack/docs/docs/kong.md

 - `ami_name` is the name of the published AMI; **it must be the same as the `ami_name` in [Packer variable file](#defining-packer-variables)**
 - `instance_type` is the chosen [AWS EC2 instance type] at runtime
-- `ec2_instance_name` is the deployed EC2 name as appeared in the instance list of AWS console; it can be arbitrary
+- `instance_name` is the deployed EC2 name as appeared in the instance list of AWS console; it can be arbitrary
 - `security_groups` is the [AWS Security Group] _name_ (yes, not ID, but name...)
 - `gateway_domain` is the SSL-enabled domain that will serve [Kong manager UI]